Cody Ponce: Hanwha Eagles

 On December 12, 2024, Ponce signed with the Hanwha Eagles of the KBO League.

 Ponce was named the KBO League's MVP of the Month for March–April 2025.
 On May 17, 2025, Ponce set a new KBO record with 18 strikeouts in a regulation nine-inning game, the first matchup of a doubleheader against SSG Landers in Daejeon.
-He surpassed Ryu Hyun-jin's previous mark of 17 strikeouts in a nine-inning game, set on May 11, 2010.
+He surpassed Hyun-jin Ryu's previous mark of 17 strikeouts in a nine-inning game, set on May 11, 2010.
 On September 3, Ponce recorded a season total of 228 strikeouts, surpassing Ariel Miranda's 225 to set a new KBO League single-season strikeout record.

-The 2025 Eagles finished the KBO regular season in second place, behind the LG Twins.
-Facing the Samsung Lions in the playoff round, Ponce started Game 1 on October 18, striking out 8 batters and handing the lead to the bullpen en route to a victory in the team's first playoff game since 2018.
-In the winner-take-all fifth game on October 24, Ponce neutralized the Lions across five innings, striking out nine while allowing only one unearned run, despite being hit on the chest with a sharp line drive off the bat of Lewin Díaz in the third inning.
+Ponce finished the 2025 season with a 17–1 record, a 1.89 ERA, and 252 strikeouts in 180 2/3 innings pitched across 29 starts.
+The Eagles finished the 2025 season in second place behind the LG Twins.

+Facing the Samsung Lions in the playoff round, Ponce started Game 1 on October 18, striking out eight batters and handing the lead to the bullpen en route to a victory in the team's first playoff game since 2018.
+In the winner-take-all fifth game on October 24, Ponce neutralized the Lions across five innings, striking out nine and allowing one unearned run, despite being hit on the chest with a sharp line drive off the bat of Lewin Díaz in the third inning.
 Entering in relief, stablemate Ryan Weiss completed the final four innings to send the Eagles to the Korean Series as Ponce became the winning pitcher in the decisive game.
 On October 29, with the Twins up 2–0 in the series, Ponce started Game 3 of the Korean Series in Daejeon.
 He delivered a six-inning quality start, and the Eagles defeated the Twins' bullpen to earn their first win in a Korean Series game since 2006.
 Despite strong performances in Daejeon by Ponce and Weiss, the Eagles ultimately lost the series 4–1.
-Due to his performance during the regular season, Ponce was unanimously awarded the Choi Dong-won Award.
+Due to his performance during the regular season, Ponce was unanimously awarded the Choi Dong-won Award and was named the league MVP.

+Toronto Blue Jays

+On December 10, 2025, Ponce signed a three-year, $30 million contract with the Toronto Blue Jays.
+At the time of signing, it was the largest contract for a pitcher returning to Major League Baseball (MLB) from the KBO League, surpassing the two-year, $15-million deal signed by Erick Fedde with the Chicago White Sox on December 13, 2023.
+On March 30, 2026, during his first start of the 2026 season, Ponce sustained a leg injury and was carted off the field.
+The following day, the team placed Ponce on the 15-day injured list and announced that he had suffered an ACL sprain and would miss "significant time".
+He was transferred to the 60-day injured list on April 5.
+Ponce underwent knee surgery on April 7, and was given a recovery timetable of six months.